Telehealth saves time, money and stress

 What do you need?

-A quiet space and a computer or other device which has a video camera and audio.
-Most of our consults are done using the widely available free program Skype.
+A quiet space and a computer or other device such as a mobile phone that has a video camera, microphone and speakers.
+Most of our consults are done using Zoom or Skype.

 Sydney Cancer Genetics has been providing Telehealth consults throughout Australia since 2013.